tsuki-lang/tsuki/spec.md

 fun adding_abstraction(a, b: Int): Int a + b

-# objects have to be marked public
+# objects can be marked public
 pub object Adder
-  # object fields _cannot_ be public...
+  # object fields can also be marked public
-  val increment: Int
+  pub val increment: Int

 impl Adder
-  # ...but getters and setters can
+  # getters can also be marked public, but in our case it's not really useful
-  pub getset increment
+  pub getters
+    pub val incr -> .increment

-  # functions inside of `impl` also must be marked public
+  # functions inside of `impl` can also marked public
   pub fun add(to: Int): Int
     adding_abstraction(to, .increment)